bloominstituteoftechnology/node-api3-project/README.md

 # Building an API using a Node.js and Express

-In this challenge, you will **design** and build an API that satisfies the requirements listed below under the `Minimum Viable Product` section.
+In this challenge, you will **design** and build an API that satisfies the requirements listed under the `Minimum Viable Product` section.

 ## Instructions